pesto-students/n7-ask-backend-epslion-2-7/README.md

 - Fork or directly clone this repository to your local machine
 - Make sure [Serverless](https://www.serverless.com/framework/docs/getting-started) is installed in your system
 - Use the `npm` command to install dependencies
-- Locate serverless.yml file and check all the function name for the next step.
+- Locate serverless.yml file and check all the function name to run it locally.
 Make sure you have dummy request object which can be found in data.json, replace request object with dummy data.
 - For payload reference check this postman collection [Api-Document](https://go.postman.co/workspace/My-Workspace~32d66cca-ddd9-4314-88c9-a44796f696f0/collection/9042497-505643eb-da78-4657-befe-d5df6690c338)
 - Use the `serverless invoke local --function <lambda function name>` to locally run the application
 - Database connection is live on AWS.